Lightnet/sdl3_glad_lua/README.md

 ```
   The Grok AI agent keep it simple still need to refine some api to make it easy later.

+# Bugs:
+- Note that SDL 3.2.22 basic set up for SDL_GL_DOUBLEBUFFER, SDL_GL_DEPTH_SIZE and other but not for SDL_GL_CONTEXT_MAJOR_VERSION and SDL_GL_CONTEXT_MINOR_VERSION.
+Unless I config it wrong but check on SDL 2.x which is working on simple test.

 # Credits:
 - Grok AI on x.